ukhsa-collaboration/PHEnix/docs/Introduction.rst

 Samtools
 --------

-Samtools Samtools can be downloadded from blurb.
+Samtools Samtools can be downloaded from https://github.com/samtools/samtools.
 It is used to filter and convert to SAM/BAM files and in mpileup variant caller.

 BCFTools
 ---------

-BCFtools can be downloaded from blurb.
+BCFtools can be downloaded from https://github.com/samtools/bcftools.
 It is used for calling variants in mpileup.

-BWA Heng Li's mapper can be downloaded from blurb.
+BWA Heng Li's mapper can be downloaded from https://github.com/lh3/bwa.

-Bowtie2 Bowtie2 mapper available from blurb.
+Bowtie2 Bowtie2 mapper available from https://github.com/BenLangmead/bowtie2.

 GATK Set *GATK_JAR* - full path to the GATK Java archive.